isala404/MicroSim/README.md

 Client will request send this request to control plane which looks like the above request,

-- Then control plane will overwrite all the designation with correct ClusterIPs.
+- Firstly control plane will overwrite all the designation with correct ClusterIPs.
+- Then control plane evaluate the probability of the request path, If it's within the limit
-    - Then the request will be forwarded to `service_1`.
+    - The request will be forwarded to `service_1`.
     - `service_1` will first look at the `fatuls["before"]` sections in the request and execute those faults in order.
     - Then the routes part of the request will be taken out.
       - Then for `route` in each route will get called with the content of the `route`